-Preventive Measures in Place A total lockdown extended for 21 days from 15th April to 5th May.
-Further extension by another 14 days from 5th May.
-Some business premises opened Compulsory wearing of face masks in all public places Testing of all truck drivers entering the country from all entry points in place including testing the crew of cargo planes All trucks entering the country restricted to have only one driver per truck and will only be allowed to make stopovers at designated points Closure of all schools and educational institutions of higher learning for 30 days effective 20th March 2020 Suspension of religious gatherings including Friday prayers in mosques, Sunday church services for 30 days effective 18th March 2020 Ban of all international flights and closure of all borders including land, sea for a period of 21 days effective 22nd March 2020 and extended to 5th May All incoming travelers are quarantined at designated facilities for 14 days Suspension of political and cultural public meetings, rallies, conferences, by- elections Public gatherings limited to a maximum of 5 persons Ban of exercising (especially jogging) to enforce social distancing.
-People advised to exercise from their homes.
-Ban of all public and private transport except cargo and the transport of essential services for fourteen days effective 30th March 2020 • Presidential directive to allow free movement of cargo within the country and across borders in 12 hours.
+- Testing of all truck drivers entering the country from all entry points in place including testing the crew of cargo planes - Closure of all schools and educational institutions of higher effective 20th March 2020Suspension of religious gatherings including Friday prayers in mosques, Sunday church services effective 18th March 2020 - Ban of all international flights and closure of all borders. - All incoming travelers are quarantined at designated facilities for 14 days - Suspension of political and cultural public meetings, rallies, conferences, byelections - Public gatherings limited to a maximum of 7 persons for weddings and 10 persons for funerals - Ban on public transport still being enforced until 4th June - Ban of all public and private transport except cargo and the transport of essential services for fourteen days effective 30th March 2020 - Presidential directive to allow free movement of cargo within the country and across borders in 12 hours.
 Empty trucks, however, allowed to move during the night across the border to reduce the queues.
-Cross border pedestrian traffic prohibited Truck may carry a maximum of three persons with duties in connection with the movement and clearance of conveyance and or cargo.
-All drivers on Uganda side are to go through a mandatory "blood test" upon arrival at the border No major impact on truck movement Construction sites should continue if they can be able to encamp their workers for the entire period of the lockdown • All shopping malls, Arcades and shops to suspend operation for 14 days effective 30th March.
-Those selling food items and supermarkets exempted but must strictly adhere to SOPs Curfew starting from 1900hrs to 0600hrs for 14 days effective 30th March 2020 now extended to 5th May Civil servants to stay and work from home
+Cross border pedestrian traffic prohibited - Truck may carry a maximum of three persons with duties in connection with the movement and clearance of conveyance and or cargo. - All drivers on Uganda side are to go through a mandatory "blood test" upon arrival at the border - No major impact on truck movement - Construction sites should continue if they can be able to encamp their workers for the entire period of the lockdown - Shops and shopping malls have been allowed to open but to abide by strict SoPs - Those selling food items and supermarkets exempted but must strictly adhere to SOPs - Civil servants to stay and work from home - Reduction of fees on mobile money transactions and other digital payment charges in order to limit the use of cash and increase daily transactions limits for Mobile Money Intervening in the foreign exchange market by the Central Bank to save the shilling from depreciation and to smoothen out excess volatility arising from the impact of COVID-19 on the global financial markets Central Bank to provide exceptional liquidity assistance to financial institutions for a period of one year for those who need it.
+This measure will enable financial institutions to have sufficient liquidity to assist businesses which are being directly impacted by COVID-19